Przemek0/Przemek0/README.md

 - 👋 Hi, I’m Przemysław
 - 👀 I’m interested in Java, programming, motorcykles, F1, PC games and more :)
-- 🌱 I’m currently learning Java, Spring Boot, SQL and front-end technologies
+- 🌱 I’m currently learning Java, Spring Boot, SQL and a little bit of front-end technologies
+- 📫 How to reach me: przemyslaw.piwonski@gmail.com
 <!---
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 --->

 <!---